 Adventure it has been.

-We were approved in June.
+We were approved in June to adopt from the foster care system.
 I was ecstatic.
-We did not want to foster because I just couldn’t.
-My heart couldn’t take that uncertainty.
+We knew that we did not want to foster.
+I just didn’t think I could give the children back.
 We were going to adopt.
 That was our grand plan.
 The next month, my sweet granny decided it was time for her to see Jesus.
-My heart….
+My heart.
 I can’t even begin to describe what her loss did to me.
-I knew she was better off.
-I knew she would never want to come back here for anything.
-I know I will see her again, but she was my person.
+In my head, I knew she was better off.
+Also, I knew she would never want to come back here for anything.
+One day, I know I will see her again, but she was my person.
 She was my source of strength.
 That hole is still very much in my heart.
 I began to sink into a depression.

 My babies …I remember when they walked in…so frightened.
 So tiny.
-My daughter couldn’t speak.
-My son looked like Don King LOL.
+My daughter couldn’t speak, and my son looked like Don King.
 His hair LOL…still makes me chuckle.
 The social worker came in and stayed while we all met.
-My kids had a carseat, a coat, a sippy cup, a bottle and the clothes on their backs.
+My kids had a car seat, a coat, a sippy cup, a bottle and the clothes on their backs.
 That was it.
-We were set to adopt because they had already been in the system, returned and now back in the system.
-We were preparing for these precious babies to be a forever part of our family.
+We were set to adopt because they had already been in the system.
+Sadly they had also been returned to their birth mom and now back in the system.
+What was told to us was to prepare for these precious babies to be a forever part of our family.

 We noticed that he could comfortably wear 18 mth clothes.
-He had never eat food.
+He had never eaten food.
 All he did was drink out of a bottle.
 When we introduced food to him…..he ate and ate and ate.
 I’ve never in my life seen such a phenom.
 His laughter.
 Oh my, it would light up a room.
-He laughed from the top of his head all the way down and his eyes would dance all over the room.
+He laughed from the top of his head all the way down, and his eyes would dance all over the room.
 He was contagious.

-Our social worker (or the kids worker) was a deceitful woman.
+Our social worker (or the kids’ worker) was a deceitful woman.
 Her intentions (as stated to us) was that SHE wanted to adopt them but couldn’t because it was an ethical issue.
 I sent pictures, gave updates, she came for visits…I did everything I was taught to do and then some.
 After Thanksgiving…we ALL got the flu.
 I was in bed, the babies were in bed with me (all 5 babies)…we were all so sick.
 I called the worker to see if she could possibly take the babies to their doctor’s appointment.

 It was not okay.

 When the SW went back to her office, she called for a court date.
 She told me that I did not need to be there, it was just a review.
-I needed to stay home with the babies and she would call if any changes with visitation were changing or if TPR (termination of parental rights) date was set.
+I needed to stay home with the babies, and she would call if any changes with visitation were changing or if TPR (termination of parental rights) date was set.
 I did that.
 The babies and I were home.
 I was deep cleaning the house, but first I had to set the babies in their chairs for their breathing treatments.
 I got the call.

-I called Big Daddy, who was at work….I don’t remember all I said to him.
-I do remember screaming and saying “she is coming to get my babies.
+I called Big Daddy, who was at work.
+Still, I don’t remember all I said to him.
+However, I do remember screaming and saying “she is coming to get my babies.
 She is coming.
 Please come home.
 The babies are leaving.”
-He got home and I was in the floor with all my kids surrounding me and the sound of me wailing was heard in the driveway.
-Everyone was crying but my cry was from the pits of my soul…animalistic almost.
-She pulled up and we all stood at the door.
+He got home and I was on the floor with all my kids surrounding me and the sound of me wailing was heard in the driveway.
+Everyone was crying, but my cry was from the pits of my soul…animalistic almost.
+She pulled up, and we all stood at the door.

 I finally ran to the bathroom because I was trying to muffle out their screams.
 Those screams still haunt me.
 I told my husband that I was going to bed.
 When I woke up…I wanted to sign that they EVER lived in my house.
-I wanted to erase all the memories….as short lived as they were….they were still my kids.
+I tried to erase all the memories….as short-lived, as they were….they were still my kids.
 They stole my heart.
 I told him I would not get up until I knew it was all gone.
 He took care of everything.
-Losing children in that manner is like my kids died and I didn’t even get a visitation to say goodbye.
-I didn’t know where they were, if they were safe, if they were back with an unsafe mom, were they hurt…I knew nothing.
-I still don’t.
+Losing children in that manner is like my kids died and I didn’t even get visitation to say goodbye.
+I didn’t know where they were or if they were safe.
+Also, if they were back with an unsafe mom, were they hurt.
+Nothing.
+I knew nothing and I still don’t.

 My depression escalated quickly…to the point where the doctor thought I was going to kill myself (which I wasn’t).
 He put me on antidepressants and some other meds to help even me out and get me out of bed.
 That was in January of the next year.
 I don’t really remember much of the rest of that time.
 My next good memory was when Gigi and Catfish moved in with us in March.
 That is a whole new chapter.

 In December of that next year, was the annual foster child Christmas party.
-It was huge..Santa was there, food, gifts, lots of people.
+It was huge…Santa was there, food, gifts, lots of people.
 I came in and sat down.
 I knew my kids were 3 and 2 and my prayer was that they were not there.
-We all came in and sat down and I looked across the room and there sat my babies.
+We all came in and sat down, and I looked across the room, and there sat my babies.
 I just stared.

 I cried as they jumped in my arms.
-We all hugged so tight.
+We all hugged so tightly.
 I kissed every part of their faces.
 I thanked their foster mother for letting me hold them and love them and for her loving them so well.
-My heart was full of joy…for a moment…until that evil social worker saw what was happening and she walked over and ripped them out of my arms again.
-Again, the were screaming and crying while she physically removed them from me.
+My heart was full of joy…for a moment.
+That evil social worker saw what was happening.
+She walked over and ripped them out of my arms again.
+Again, they were screaming and crying while she physically removed them from me.

-So when we are again, embarking down a similar road…a road where I’m forced to relive this pain and hurt…my sister said that someone told her this “when you are a foster parent…..it is my job for my heart to be broken so the hearts of the baby’s (regardless of age) do not have to be broken.”
+So when we are again, embarking down a similar road…a road where I’m forced to relive this pain and hurt…my sister said that someone told her this “when you are a foster parent…..it is my job for my heart to be broken, so the hearts of the baby’s (regardless of age) do not have to be broken.”
 I step in..my heart is shattered….their heart is whole.
 I take the blows, I take the beatings.
 I take the pain to prevent it from falling and permanently damaging these children.

 Grayce and Daniel came to live with us in March of that following year.
 It has been difficult with moments of glory.
 Our adoption was about 2 years after they moved in with us.
 We had to do LOTS of therapy, lots of counsel, lots of trials (you know, where there is a judge) and lots of red tape to get through, but we did it.

-Would I change it?
 No, I wouldn’t.
-Even though satan tried to use the difficulties of our children’s past (reactive attachment disorder, fetal alcohol syndrome disorder, learning disabilities, behavioral issues, trust issues, food issues, adhd, odd, ptsd, blah blah blah), he did not steal our joy.
-Jesus is constantly refining us, through our trials to be more like Him.
-It hurts to be stretched and pulled and refined…..but through His grace, mercy, love and forgiveness…we are plugging along.
+Even though satan tried to use the difficulties of our children’s past (reactive attachment disorder, fetal alcohol syndrome disorder, learning disabilities, behavioral issues, trust issues, food issues, ADHD, odd, PTSD, blah blah blah), he did not steal our joy.
+Jesus is continuously refining us, through our trials to be more like Him.
+It hurts to be stretched and pulled and refined…..but through His grace, mercy, love, and forgiveness…we are plugging along.